-Postdoctoral fellowships: Individuals must either hold a doctorate degree in or be enrolled in a doctoral program related to medicine, genetics, oncology, or the psychosocial/behavioral sciences.
-Familiarity with genetic association studies is a plus, although not required.
+Postdoctoral fellowships: Individuals must either hold a doctorate degree in or be enrolled in a doctoral program related to medicine, genetics, oncology, biology, or the psychosocial/behavioral sciences.
+Familiarity with genomic studies is a plus, although not required.

 Predoctoral fellowships: Individuals must either be enrolled in a doctoral program with the desire to complete their dissertation in CGB or have a Master's degree in a field relevant to CGB research.